 [date] My App[2529:4b03] cannot find data for a temporary oid: 0x60797a0 <<x-coredata:///MyClass/t8BB18D3A-0495-4BBE-840F-AF0D92E549FA195>x-coredata:///MyClass/t8BB18D3A-0495-4BBE-840F-AF0D92E549FA195>

-an exception in
+This exception is in

--[NSSQLCore retainedDataForObjectID:withContext:], and the backtrace looks like:
+-[NSSQLCore retainedDataForObjectID:withContext:], and the backtrace looks like this:

 #1 0x9599a6ac in -[NSSQLCore retainedDataForObjectID:withContext:]